benefitcloud/ember-uploader/README.md

 style.
 Add unit tests for any new or changed functionality.

-Ember Uploader uses [node.js](http://nodejs.org) and [Ember CLI](http://www.ember-cli.com/) for builds and tests.
+Ember Uploader uses [node.js](http://nodejs.org) and [Ember CLI](https://ember-cli.com/) for builds and tests.
 You will need to have these tools installed if you would like to build Ember Uploader.

 ```sh
 $ npm install -g ember-cli
 ```

-To get started with development simply do a `npm install`/`yarn install` inside the cloned repository to install all dependencies needed for running [Ember CLI](http://www.ember-cli.com/).
+To get started with development simply do a `yarn install` inside the cloned repository to install all dependencies needed for running [Ember CLI](http://www.ember-cli.com/).